portfedh/100-days-of-code/log.md

 **Thoughts** On the first version of the Grafana dashboard I used InfluxDB.
 Since it's a more niche database, I decided to switch it for MySQL so I could learn more about it.
 Now Im trying to get a Query to work.
 Its MySQL, but it also uses grafanas local variables, so its hard to google for help.
 I know Ill get it eventually.

+## Day 20: August 20, 2022

+**Today's Progress**:  Spent another day figuring the relative price sql query to work in Grafana.
+No luck yet.

+**Thoughts** I parsed the SQL querry and googled all the information to try to understand how it works.
+Partially succeded.
+Wrote several queries to try out but none worked.
+I wish there was an SQL debugger that could help out more to understand why querries fail.

+## Day 21: August 21, 2022

+**Today's Progress**:  Changed task to take a break.
+Experimented with ways to keep user files in folders and running them from there instead of the root folder.
+Import sys worked, but since I use more than one computer to code, its not a good solution.
+I figured I could create an import file for each user at the root directory and import from there.
+Im going to give it a try in a new branch.

+**Thoughts** I parsed the SQL querry and googled all the information to try to understand how it works.
+Partially succeded.
+Wrote several queries to try out but none worked.
+I wish there was an SQL debugger that could help out more to understand why querries fail.